AC Transit: Fares

+History

 Voters created the Alameda-Contra Costa Transit District (AC Transit) in 1956 and subsequently approved a $16.5 million bond issue in 1959 enabling the District to buy out the failing privately owned Key System Transit Lines.
 In October 1960, AC Transit's service began.
-The new District built up the bus fleet with 250 new “transit liner” buses, extended service into new neighborhoods, created an intercity express bus network, and increased Bay Bridge bus service.
+The new District built up the bus fleet with 250 new buses, extended service into new neighborhoods, created an intercity express bus network, and increased Bay Bridge bus service.

+Numerous AC Transit routes were modified in 1972–73 to serve the new BART system.
+AC Transit began operating express service connecting BART terminals with outer suburban points under contract to BART on December 2, 1974.
+With BART operating, suburban municipalities began contracting with AC Transit to operate local bus service.
+Service began in Fremont on November 12, 1974; in Newark on December 16, 1974; in Concord on September 8, 1975; in Pleasant Hill on December 8, 1975; in Moraga and Orinda on September 13, 1976; and in Antioch and Pittsburg (as Tri Delta Transit under contract to the Eastern Contra Costa Transit Authority) on June 5, 1977.
+The lines in central Contra Costa County (County Connection) were transferred to the new Central Contra Costa Transit Authority in June 1982.
+Tri-Delta Transit switched to a different operator in 1984.

 In 2003, the District introduced a San Mateo-Hayward Bridge route.
 Designated as Line M, the service connected the BART stations of Castro Valley and Hayward with Foster City and San Mateo's Hillsdale Caltrain station.
 A second San Mateo-Hayward Bridge route, Line MA, was added in 2006 and discontinued in 2007.
-(The M replaced the SamTrans 90E, which had been canceled in 1999.)
+In 2004, the District began service on Line U across the Dumbarton Bridge, connecting Stanford University with ACE and BART trains in Fremont.
+As part of a consortium of transit agencies (including AC Transit, BART, SamTrans, Union City Transit, and VTA), the District already operated Dumbarton Express bus service across the Dumbarton Bridge.

 On June 30, 2003, a new "rapid bus" line operating on San Pablo Avenue was introduced.
 Designated as Line 72R (or San Pablo Rapid), the service connected Oakland with Richmond and operated at faster speeds than regular local service due to wide stop spacing and signal priority treatments.

-In 2004, the District began service on Line U across the Dumbarton Bridge, connecting Stanford University with ACE and BART trains in Fremont.
-As part of a consortium of transit agencies (including AC Transit, BART, SamTrans, Union City Transit, and VTA), the District already operated Dumbarton Express bus service across the Dumbarton Bridge.

 Beginning December 10, 2005, AC Transit began participating in the regional All Nighter network, providing 24-hour bus service throughout its service area to supplement BART service, which does not operate during owl hours.
 AC Transit had provided 24-hour service on many of its trunk lines prior to this date, except in the late 1990s due to budget limitations.

-On July 30, 2007, AC Transit announced that it had entered into a 25-year partnership with SunPower, MMA Renewable Ventures, and PG&E to install solar energy systems at its facilities in an effort to reduce its carbon footprint, improve local air quality, and save money on energy costs that could be used instead to spend on transit service.

-On March 28, 2010, several major service changes were implemented to reduce a severe budget shortfall.
-Changes included reduced service on local and Transbay lines, elimination of unproductive routes, splitting of the 51 into two sections (called as lines "51A" and "51B"), and the introduction of limited-stop line 58L (which, as of 2016, is discontinued).

-Starting in February 2011, all buses on Line 376 were being escorted by a marked Contra Costa County Sheriff's patrol vehicle through the unincorporated community of North Richmond.
-Line 376 provides late-night service through North Richmond and the nearby cities of Richmond, San Pablo, and Pinole.
-The escorts were introduced to improve the safety of the service, which had five serious incidents between 5 January and 9 February.